Dear White Women,

 I’m a woman.

-I didn’t understand until my late thirties that because I’m a white woman, many things are available to me that are not available to others.
+I didn’t understand until my late thirties that because I’m a white woman, some things are available to me that are not available to others.
 I can casually walk across a street to grab a burrito for lunch without being stopped by police.
 I can wear a hoodie any time I want to without getting looks of suspicion.
-I can ask a woman to leash her dog and not have the police called on me.
+I can ask another woman to leash her dog and not have the police called on me.
 And I can be accused of writing a bad check and not get murdered for it.

 Or have I?